-Table 3 Ethernet Driver Configuration Parameters
+Table 4 Ethernet Driver Configuration Parameters

-Parameter Description gro Parameter indicates to enable or disable GRO.
-The default value is 1 (enabled).
-The disabled value is 0. num_vfs In systems supporting SR-IOV, when IOV is enabled, this parameter indicates the number of VFs to be enabled per PF.
-For configuring SR-IOV, see Section 3.2.8, SR-IOV Configuration.
+Parameter Description num_vfs In systems supporting SR-IOV, when IOV is enabled, this parameter indicates the number of VFs to be enabled per PF.
+For configuring SR-IOV, see Section 3.3.7, SR-IOV Configuration.
 The default value is 0 (SR-IOV is not enabled).
 The possible values are 0 to 63.
 NOTE This parameter is obsolete.
-Use the sysfs method to enable or disable VFs. rss_on_mc Enables receive-side scaling (RSS) on multi-channel functions that have the capability.
+Use the sysfs method to enable or disable VFs. rss_on_mc Enables receive-side scaling (RSS) on multichannel functions that have the capability.
 The default value is 0 (disabled).
 The enabled value is 1.
 NOTE Currently, this parameter is ignored by the driver.
-The driver enables RSS on multi-channel functions that have the capability by default. rx_frag_size The size of fragments used to DMA received data.
+The driver enables RSS on multichannel functions that have the capability by default. rx_frag_size The size of fragments used to DMA received data.
 The possible values are 2048 (default), 4096 and 8192.